Juggernaut (Star Trek: Voyager): Reception

 SyFy said this was the 18th best episode Bryan Fuller wrote for, but was unhappy with yet another episode about B'Elanna being angry and called this a "snoozefest".
-Den of Geek ranked it the 19th best Bryan Fuller episode, noting topics of anger, pollution, and a focus on B'Ellanna.
+Den of Geek ranked it the 19th best Bryan Fuller episode, noting topics of anger, pollution and a focus on B'Elanna.

 Releases

-"Juggernaut" was released on LaserDisc in Japan on June 22, 2001, as part of 5th Season vol.2, which included episodes from "Dark Frontier" to "Equinox, Part I".
+"Juggernaut" was released on LaserDisc in Japan on June 22, 2001, as part of 5th Season Vol. 2, which included episodes from "Dark Frontier" to "Equinox, Part I".
 The episode had two audio tracks, English and Japanese.
 This set had 6 double sided 12" optical discs giving a total runtime of 552 minutes.

 "Someone to Watch Over Me" and "Juggernaut" were released together on one VHS tape.

-On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
+On November 9, 2004, this episode was released as part of the Season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs and the audio track includes a Dolby 5.1 Digital Audio format.